ssfsx17/ffpnp/Jobs/JobDetails/Ashigaru.md

 Quadra Slam (8 AP) (special) - Attack four random enemies.

 Sky (4 AP) (special) - Defend action in which you get a free counter against one attack.
-Your counter does double damage and ignores Evasion and Defense.
+Your counter does double damage and ignores Evasion.

 ### Bushido Tech T5

 Ama-no-Murakumo (multi) - Break a Level 40 Katana 2H.
 Magical attack for Intellect * Level non-elemental damage, and attempt to cause Slow status (6).

-Empowerer (10 AP) (single) - Attack that drains HP, as well as an amount of MP equal to 1/10th of the HP damage after Defense was applied.
+Empowerer (10 AP) (single) - Attack that drains half of the damage as HP, as well as an amount of MP equal to 1/10th of the HP damage after Defense was applied.

-Tiger (6 AP) (single) - Attempt to havle the current HP of the target and cause Sap status (10).
+Tiger (6 AP) (single) - Attempt to halve the current HP of the target and cause Sap status (10).

 ### Bushido Tech T6